New FEC Standards

 Tenure and Promotion to Associate Professor

-Faculty members employed under the AASUA - Faculty Agreement can be granted Tenure with promotion to Associate Professor, which may be considered anytime after the conclusion of the first probationary period (four years) and is normally considered in the final twelve months of the second probationary period (two years).
-Faculty members will be evaluated according to their job description and the criteria outlined in PART 1, Section C of the Faculty Evaluation Committee (FEC) Guidelines.
-A decision regarding tenure and promotion to Associate Professor is made by FEC after consideration of the recommendation by the Department Chair
+Faculty members employed under the Collective Agreement can be granted Tenure with promotion to Associate Professor, which may be considered anytime after the conclusion of the first probationary period of four years, but is normally considered in the final twelve months of the second probationary period of two years.
+Faculty members will be evaluated according to their job description and the criteria outlined in the Faculty Evaluation Committee (FEC) Guidelines or the FEC Standards (see box above).

 Promotion to Professor

-Promotion to Professor is an important but not automatic nor mandatory step in an academic career.
+Promotion to Professor is not an automatic nor a mandatory step in an academic career.
 A long-term career as an Associate Professor is an acceptable and appropriate career path for many academics.
-Promotion to Professor represents recognition of special merit.
+Promotion to Professor represents recognition of distinction and excellence.
 Each candidate will normally have achieved national and/or international recognition as a leader in his/her chosen area of expertise as a teacher, researcher/scholar, administrator or scholarly clinician.
 The faculty member will have met the performance standards outlined in the FEC Standards (effective July 1, 2019).
 Faculty members are eligible to apply when their rank based salary is within one (1) merit increment, or is higher than, the minimum salary for Professor.